duvrdx/ic_classificacao_rochas/readme.md

-# Classification of rocks with convolutional neural networks
+# How many Convolutional Layers are required for a Granite Classification Neural Network?

 ## **Abstract**
 This project aimed to carry out experiments, to find the "best" model to classify the different types of rock